NickGrunert/master-thesis/modules/02_algorithm.typ

     At the very least, the visual appeal of the intermediate derivative image is greatly improved, making most values and edges more distinguishable.
     The strong effect of this can be seen in @fig:algorithm:log, where not only a visual distinction is possible only after scaling, but also the distribution plot clearly reflecting better utilization of the value spectrum.

+    The analysis of the derivative data indicates that, subsequent to normalisation, the majority of the data is comprised of values predominantly concentrated around zero.
-    This is due to the analysis of the derivative data, which shows that even after normalization, the derivative data consists of mostly dark values clustered around zero, since there are some extreme outliers in the data, creating a highly uneven distribution of values.
+    This is attributable to the presence of extreme outliers within the dataset, resulting in a substantially uneven distribution of values.
     It is shown that such distorted data can be made more robust for analysis by applying the logarithm to it @log1.
     General image analysis seems to be improved by such transformations @log2.